iiferedon/Assetto-Corsa-Bot/README.md

 Monitor any Assetto Corsa server to check if a player has joined or left the server externally.

-I haven't seen anyone do this yet publicly so here is my code. :D

 <p align="right">(<a href="#top">back to top</a>)</p>